 If you’re reading this, chances are you’re thinking about making a will.
 Your will is one of the most important documents you will make in your lifetime, and so too is the decision of which lawyer you engage to assist you.

-Your will is a legal document appointing the right people to take care of your affairs, the distribution of your estate and the guardianship of your minor children after you die.
-So it’s essential that you get the details right.
+Your will is a legal document appointing the right people to take care of your affairs and assets, the distribution of your estate and the guardianship of your minor children after you die.
+Given how incredibly personal and delicate these matters are, it’s absolutely essential that you get the details right.

 A poorly thought-out will or a homemade will kit can make your will easier to challenge, leading to estate litigation.
 This can cost your estate significant amounts of money, take years to resolve and place strain on your family and loved ones.

 What makes a great wills and estates lawyer?

 Everyone over 18 years of age should have a will.
 It is more common, however, to put a will in place the first time after a major life event occurs, such as buying a house, getting married, the birth of a child or following the death of a loved one.

 Before you create your will, it can be helpful to consider the following:

 - Tailored and specialised legal advice.
 Don’t settle for a law firm that “also does wills”.
 Although many lawyers offer wills, it’s important to know that wills and estate planning is a complex and specialist area of law.
 Your best bet is to choose a lawyer or law firm who focuses on and specialises in wills and estates.
 They will offer the best value for money and provide a service that is tailored to your needs.

 - Experience and qualifications.
 A lawyer or law firm specialising in wills and estates has the experience and expertise to approach to your affairs holistically, rather than just drafting your will.
 At a minimum they should consider the structure of your assets, your family, any businesses you are a part of and the care and guardianship of your children after your death.